jewel/clearskies/protocol/core.md

 The "access" key is one of "read_write" or "read_only", and tells the receiver what access level it is allowed to participate at.

-The "public_rsa" key is not usually required, since it can be derived from the private key.
+The "public_rsa" key is not required when the private key is included, since it can be derived from the private key.

 Once the keys are received, the peer should respond with a "keys_acknowledgment" message: